e2nIEE/pandapower/doc/elements/trafo3w/trafo3w.rst

     i\_lv\_ka &= i_{lv}
     \end{align*}

-The definition of the transformer loading depends on the trafo_loading parameter of the loadflow.
+The definition of the transformer loading depends on the trafo_loading parameter of the power flow.

 For trafo_loading="current", the loading is calculated as: